 The firm also acts as underwriter when other subsidiaries of Group Inc. securitize financial assets, and it may retain interests in these securitized financial assets.
-Retained interests are accounted for at fair value and are included in "Total financial instruments owned, at fair value" in the consolidated statement of financial condition.
+Retained interests are accounted for at fair value and are included in "Financial instruments owned, at fair value" in the consolidated statement of financial condition.

-As of May 2008, the firm securitized \$3.4 billion of financial assets related to residential mortgages.
+During the year ended November 2008, the firm securitized \$5.9 billion of financial assets related to residential mortgages.

-As of May 2008, the firm held \$1.5 billion of retained interests from securitization activities, which includes \$382 million held by QSPEs.
+As of November 2008, the firm held \$740 million of retained interests from securitization activities, which includes \$702 million held by QSPEs.